erikssource/jdbidemo/article/springbootandjdbi.md

 ```

-Let's focus in on the Jdbi dependencies since this article is about using Jdbi.
+Let's focus in on the Jdbi dependencies since this article is all about using Jdbi.

 ```xml
 <dependency>